- Calories: 165

 - Sodium: 60mg

 Chocolate and peanut butter are inarguably the perfect pair.
-In fact, the dynamic duo is, hands down, one of my favorite combos, but unfortunately homemade recipes tend to be north of 250 calories per decadent cup.
+In fact, the dynamic duo is, hands down, one of my favorite combos, so I was determined to create a fun and wholesome way to mimic one of our beloved store-bought treats (you know the one!).
+Prep ’em in advance and then dig into these sweet treats whenever a craving strikes.

 - Prep time